-- Chicken thighs (depending on how many people)
+- 6 Chicken thighs Also this depends on how many people

 - Zest and juice of 1 lemon

-- Pinch of Ground Black pepper for each piece
+- 1/4 teaspoon Ground Black pepper for each piece

 - Wash the chicken and place in a large mixing bowl.
 Add lemon juice and lemon zest and rub all over the chicken.